Legalise it? Categorise it. An alternative to the drug war

 Of course, if it turns out that there are lower-risk but illegal and higher-risk but permitted things, then such legislation should be reviewed immediately and the inconsistency need to be removed.

-When I argue on drug laws, saying that people who live self-destructive lives at home but do no harm to others should not be persecuted, one counter-argument often comes up: Sure, but the state pays for their healthcare.
+When I argue on drug laws, saying that people who live self-destructive lives at home but do no harm to others should not be persecuted, one counter-argument often comes up: Sure, but the state pays for their health care.
 Well, that point could be covered in such a debate.
 I think it is conceivable that certain high-risk substances, such as, but not limited to, currently illegal drugs, could be consumed, but only under highlighted personal responsibility.

 In other words, only those can get access to them, who first sign a declaration that, if they have serious health problems as a result, they will bear some of the costs.